single-cell-data/TileDB-SOMA/README.md

 ##### Iterators for larger-than-memory operations

 As stated above the `read()` methods of `DataFrame` and `SparseNDArray` return an iterator.
-The batch size can be specified a in the ... for this is example is set to 100 Bytes:
+The batch size can be specified a in the `soma.init_buffer_bytes` config option, for this is example it is set to 100 Bytes:

 ```python
 context = tiledbsoma.options.SOMATileDBContext()